Buying a Certified Used Car?

 - Research the certification program – look for nationally recognized programs that will certify every make, model and year of vehicle.

-If you think you have been the victim of auto dealership fraud, contact the San Diego lemon law lawyers at Rosner, Barry & Babbitt, LLP for a free consultation.
+If you think you have been the victim of auto dealer fraud, contact the San Diego lemon law lawyers at the Auto Fraud Legal Center for a free consultation.